kiratarik/sei-fifty-seven-project-one/README.md

 I then started going through my code and anotating before i made the pause menu.

+Then i addded the controlls description and title.

+Then i wrote the Readme before fixing a bug.

 Overall there was a lot of coding and then checking and then finding where I went wrong.
 In some cases such as the Hold and Next areas there was a lot of searching involved.

 A point of pride was coding the shape library to take advantage of my shape building system to rotate my shapes.
 It was also useful in several other areas.